 Social media not only is a new channel to obtain financial market information but also becomes the venue for investors to share and exchange investment ideas.
-We examine the performance consequences of providing monetary incentive to amateur analysts on social media and its implications for crowd-sourced equity research.
-We find that monetary incentive is effective in increasing the amount of content outputs but does not lead to better stock recommendations.
+We examine the performance consequences of providing monetary incentive to both existing and new amateur analysts on social media and its implications for online investor communities.
+We find that monetary incentive is effective in increasing the amount of content output and generating more interest from the community as well, but it leads to neither better nor worse stock recommendations.
 Additional analysis suggests that monetary incentive results in wider stock and industry coverage, a sign of increased content diversity.
-This study contributes to the understanding of incentive mechanisms for social media communities in the financial context.
+This study contributes to the understanding of the role of monetary incentive in stimulating the sharing of value-relevant information by investors in social media communities.

 Suggested Citation: Suggested Citation